If you have lost your job without good reason, or if your employer has failed to follow a fair procedure, you may have been dismissed unfairly.

 It is therefore important you seek advice as soon as possible.

-If you think you have been unfairly dismissed and would like some legal advice, please do not hesitate to contact your nearest Ringrose Law office in Boston, Grantham, Lincoln, Sleaford, Spalding or Newark and ask for a member of the Employment Law team.
+If you think you have been unfairly dismissed and would like some legal advice, please do not hesitate to contact your nearest Ringrose Law office.
+We have offices in Boston, Grantham, Lincoln, Sleaford or Newark and ask for a member of the Employment Law team.